 Successful completion of one year (two semesters) of Latin or Greek language study

-A cumulative GPA of at least 3.5 in MDiv coursework at the time of enrollment (fall semester of III Theology)
+A cumulative GPA of at least 3.5 in MDiv coursework at the time of enrollment (spring semester of II Configuration)

 Successful completion (B+ or better) of two research papers of at least 3,750 words (approximately 15 pages), not including notes or bibliography, written for Saint Meinrad courses

 The willingness of a Saint Meinrad faculty member to serve as thesis advisor for a research project that he/she has approved and that is integral to one of the following scholarly disciplines: Philosophy, Sacred Scripture, Church History, Systematic Theology, Moral Theology, Liturgical/Sacramental Theology, Pastoral Care and Counseling, Homiletics, Canon Law, and Sacred Music.

 Seminarians may enroll in the STB Degree Program in the spring semester of II Configuration, prior to enrolling in spring semester courses.
 The enrollment process involves:

 Completion of the STB Degree Program Enrollment Form (available from the Office of the Registrar)